dragan-stepanovic/get_github_prs/README.md

 #### Data anonymization
+Data is anonymized by default.
 Data that is anonymized are:
-- GitHub user ids used for authoring and reviewing PRs (`'login'` field in GraphQl response from GitHub), and
+- GitHub usernames used for authoring and reviewing PRs (`'login'` field in GraphQl response from GitHub), and
-- text of comments on the PR (`'bodyText'`)
+- PR comments (`'bodyText'` in GraphQl)

+For every username a substitute is used instead.
+The script also produces a file with the mapping from usernames to substitutes that were used, and it's prefixed with `Username_substitutes`.

+To turn off anonymization, you can pass `-plain` as the last argument.

 The only things that is not anonymized from the potentially sensitive data is:
 - name of the repository (if it is private), and